Dipeshpal/Jarvis_AI/JarvisAI/JarvisAI/README.md

 **What's new?-**

- 1. **13 Jan, 2022-**
+ 1. **05 Apr, 2022-**

-    Version: JarvisAI==3.7

-    * Now it can automatically find your city name and return weather information.

-      ```
-       obj = JarvisAI.get_weather(text='What is the weather in Mumbai?')  # Return weather by auto-detecting city just pass text.
-      ```

-    * 🆕 Rapid API Usages (Do everything with API no need to run heavy task on your system):** https://rapidapi.com/dipeshpal17/api/jarvisai-api

-      All AI-ML models will run on our servers.
-So you don't need to install heavy library.
-Just use API key and get the result.
-WIP for optimization.
+	This is the final update on this libray.
+You can still use this library.
+We have introduce new library [AdonisAI](https://pypi.org/project/AdonisAI)

+	AdonisAI is as advance version of JarvisAI which is lightweight but more powerful.
+AdonisAI is a Python Module which is able to perform task like Chatbot, Assistant etc. It provides base functionality for any assistant application.
+This library is built using Tensorflow, Pytorch, Transformers and other opensource libraries and frameworks.
+Well, you can contribute on this project to make it more powerful.

+	In this last update we mostly update the documentation.

  2. **20 Dec, 2021-**

 	Male Voice Added (if your system support pyttsx3 module and your system have multiple voices inbuilt)

     You can try different voices.
 This is one time setup.
 You can reset your voice by deleting 'configs/JarvisAI-Voice.txt' file in your working directory.
 This file will be created during first run of the program only if you are using pyttsx3.